ztachip/ztachip/Documentation/Overview.md

 need a special architecture for this kind of workload.
 This is formally known as Domain-Specific-Architecture (DSA).

+ztachip is one such DSA particularly optimized for vision and AI workload.

 ## Challenges

 DSA also presents many challenges including